-The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Rules and the OEIC Regulations.
-The ACD may delegate its management, administration and registrar functions to third parties including Associates subject to the FCA Rules.
+The ACD is responsible for managing and administering the Company's affairs in compliance with the Regulations.
+It acts as authorised corporate director/Manager of the funds which are set out in Appendix IV.
+The ACD may delegate its management, administration and registrar functions to third parties including Associates subject to the rules in the COLL Sourcebook.
 Details of delegated functions are set out in this section.